Crown Heating, Cooling & Plumbing Blog: Posts Tagged ‘Akron’

 To answer this question, you need to know a bit about the types of piping material that may be in your home, depending on its age.

 For many decades, the most common metals used for plumbing (in residential and commercial buildings) were lead, cast iron, and galvanized steel.
 In some cases, clay pipes were used for sewer lines.
 Although both cast iron and galvanized steel are tough and durable metals, they have drawbacks of eventually succumbing to corrosion after about fifty years.
 Galvanized steel, which is steel covered with a zinc solution, can also create harmful chemicals in the water because of that zinc solution.
 Lead pipes are now well-known for creating drinking water hazards that can especially harm young children.
+During maintenance, the sediment will be washed out of the system.
+When left to build up, sediment can affect water pressure and heat distribution, contributing to long-term plumbing issues that require professional service to correct.

 If your house was constructed before 1970, you almost certainly have some of these materials in the plumbing system—and in fact they may make up the entire plumbing system if it was built before 1950.
 We recommend having plumbers examine the house to check if you have outdated metals that are starting to decay and corrode.